djalbat/easy/README.md

 var Button = easyui.Button;
 ```

 Alternatively, if you're using an AMD style `require` the usage is similar to the Node.js case, only make sure that the path to the distribution file is correct.
-Assuming that the following script should work, assuming it lives in the the `public/scripts/` directory:
+The following script should work, assuming it lives in the the `public/scripts/` directory:

 ```js
 var easyui = require('lib/easyui'),